anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter03.md

 * Private (cluster internal network)
 * Storage

 The network topology should provide at least 2 networks with preallocated IP addressing schemes for the out-of-band management network and the Public network.
 The Public network must be able to reach / access the public Internet, preferably directly or via an enterprise proxy.
-At least IPv4 addresses must be available, ideally IPv6 address space should also be supported.
+IPv4 as well as IPv6 addresses must be available.
 At least 1 network interface must be capable of performing PXE boot and that network must be available to both the jump / test host and each physical or virtual server.

 The network fabric shall comprise redundant layer 2 connectivity between hosts.
 The switching hardware shall support VLANs for separating networks as well as supporting line speeds corresponding to the speeds of the NICs listed below.